kirbycool/thanx-docs/source/includes/feedback/_update.md

 }
 ```

 This endpoint will update a user's feedback record.
+If your API permissions allow it (this is rare),
+you may use the STANDARD_HEADERS rather than the AUTH_HEADERS.

 ### HTTP Request